gabrielfrimodig/MPM-1DL251/README.md

 The readers of the user requirements are not usually concerned with how the system will be implemented and the readers of the system requirements need to know more precisely what the system will do.

-System requirements are classified as functional and non-functional requirements.
+System requirements are classified as *functional* and *non-functional* requirements.

 ### **Define functional requirements**

 Functional requirements is a description of the service that the software must offer and how the system should behave in particular situations.
 Functional software requirements help you to capture the intended behavior of the system. \
 For example: “*The software system should be integrated with banking API*” \
+The functional requirements should be both *complete* and *consistent*.

-**Complete:** All desired functionality is covered. \
+* **Complete:** All desired functionality is covered.
-**Consistent:** They do not contradict each other.
+* **Consistent:** They do not contradict each other.

 ### **Define non-functional requirements.
 Compare functional requirements and non-functional requirements in terms of what they describe and how they are used**

 Non-functional requirements are constraints on the services or functions offered by the system.
 It includes timing constraints, different constraints on the development process and constraints imposed by standards.
 Its often applied to the system as a whole rather than individual system features or services.
 Non-functional arguments must always be measurable.
 These are just as important as the functional requirements.
-Compare to functional: see question above.
+Compare to functional requirements: see question above.

 Non-functional requirements can be divided into subcategories.